Azure/azure-kusto-microhack1/README.md

   We can see our cluster and the database that we created.
 To run KQL queries, you must select the database that the query will run on (the scope). <br>
-To select the data base, just click on the database name.<br>
+To select the database, just click on the database name.<br>
 Now – you can write a simple KQL query: print ("hello world"), and hit the “Run” button.
 The query will be executed and its result can be seen in the result grid on the bottom of the page.